The Voyageur Route is an annual bike ride starting in Ottawa, Ontario and traveling to Quebec City, Quebec.

 A note about returning from Qu�bec City to Ottawa: People come from different parts of the world to participate in the Voyageur Route.
 Many will fly into Ottawa and fly out of Quebec City.
 For those returning to Ottawa there is bus service or one way car rentals.
 We will provide contact information to riders closer to the date so they may co-ordinate this return.
 We can offer bike transportation for a fee, subject to minimum and maximum numbers

-We are pleased to announce our dates and fees for 2013.
+We are pleased to announce our 2014 dates and fees.

 Fees are per person in Canadian funds